Development

 Windows: Windows Build Tools

-The WebPack compilation provides two different build artifacts in dist/
+The WebPack compilation provides two different build artifacts in dist/, one

 for Node.js and one for browsers.
 When referencing aepp-sdk through any modern